netobserv/netobserv-ebpf-agent/bpf/README.md

 3) **MonitorEgress** :
 This is a period thread, which does the same task as MonitorIngress, but only the map is egress.

+##### Hash Collision handling in user-space
+Inspite of handling hash collisions in the eBPF datapath, there is still a chance of multiple flows mapping to the same map, since per-cpu map maintains a separate entries per-cpu.
+Hence, its possible that multiple flows from different CPUs can map into the same entry, but are in different buckets.
+Hence, during aggregation of entries, we check the key before aggregating the entries per-flow.
+Upon detection of such entries, we export the entry to accounter.
+Now since the flow key is stored along with each entry, we can recover such collided entries and send to accounter.